alexandrainst/danlp/docs/docs/datasets.md

 ### DDisco

-The DDisco dataset has been developed for DaNLP, through a Master student project.
+The DDisco dataset has been developed for DaNLP by Linea Flansmose, through a Master student project, under the supervision of Ophélie Lacroix (DaNLP -- Alexandra Institute).
 Each entry in the dataset is annotated with a discourse coherence label (rating from 1 to 3):

  * 1: low coherence (difficult to understand, unorganized, contained unnecessary details and can not be summarized briefly and easily)